lexbor/docs/source/documentation.md

 Current implementations include: Tokenizer, Tree Builder, Parser, Fragment Parser, and Interfaces for HTML Elements.

-Documentation for this module will be available later.
-For guidance, refer to the
-[HTML examples](https://github.com/lexbor/lexbor/tree/master/examples/lexbor/html) in our repo or the corresponding [articles](articles/index).
+See the [HTML module documentation](modules/html) for API reference.
+Also see the [HTML examples](https://github.com/lexbor/lexbor/tree/master/examples/lexbor/html) in our repo or the corresponding [articles](articles/index).